Kynren

-Kynren is run by 11Arches which is a charity based in Bishop Auckland.
+Kynren is run by 11Arches, which is a charity based in Bishop Auckland.
 11Arches is one of the two charities established in Bishop Auckland by Jonathan Ruffer, the other being The Auckland Project.
 Together, the aim of the charities is to establish Bishop Auckland as an international tourist destination, attracting visitors and investment which will contribute to the betterment of the area and empower the community.
-Kynren's cast and crew of 1000 are all volunteers and are all from the local area.
+Kynren: An Epic Tale of England's cast and crew of 1000 are all volunteers and are all from the local area.